Firefighters warn of more bushfire devastation ahead of horror weekend

-As HMAS Choules prepares to arrive in Victoria in the early hours of Thursday morning, to assist stranded tourists near Mallacoota in Victoria, the NSW rural fire service is bracing for catastrophic conditions on Saturday.
+With HMAS Choules to arrive in Victoria on Thursday, to assist stranded tourists near Mallacoota, the NSW rural fire service is bracing for catastrophic conditions on Saturday.

 NSW Transport Minister Andrew Constance pleaded with tourists to “just get out of here”.